mkorman9/scala-sprayframework-crud-app/README.md

 It's meant to be deployed on Tomcat web container containing definition of resource named "java:comp/env/jdbc/db".

 ## Structure
 The main concept of architecture is to split "domain models" from "forms".
 Form is a user-friendly representation of object stored in database, ready to convert to JSON and send between server and browser.
+Form can be input or output.
+Input form is used by browser to serialize input data and send it to server, output form is used in opposite case

 .